ravicm/hello/cheflab.md

 Take the username and password, created during the admin user, in this case
 user: admin
-password: abc123 (strong password is always recommanded)
+password: abc123 (strong password is always recommended)

 ##### Once logged in follow the steps in <ins>Point 6</ins> from above description